boyter/searchcode-server/README.md

 XX XXXXXXXX XXXX - 1.3.6
  - Add job to scan repositories updating the spelling corrector
+ - Add logic to split interesting characters such as Chinese/Korean/Japanese to allow searching

 19 December 2016 - 1.3.5
  - Fix only_localhost to really only listen localhost not drop connections